 The bill amends the admissions process for the University of Arkansas College of Medicine by restructuring the allocation of enrollment positions for the freshman medical class.
-It specifies that twenty-five positions will be allocated to each congressional district, and if there are not enough qualified applicants from a district, the remaining positions will be filled by Arkansas residents and then by applicants likely to complete the program and reside in Arkansas.
-Additionally, an extra twenty-five positions will be allocated to Arkansas residents, with a similar process for filling any unfilled spots based on residency ties.
+It specifies that twenty-five positions will be allocated to each congressional district, replacing the previous method of distributing seventy percent of the first one hundred fifty positions based on population.
+Additionally, if a congressional district does not have twenty-five applicants who meet the admissions standards, the remaining positions will be filled by qualified Arkansas residents and then by applicants likely to complete the program and reside in Arkansas.

 Statutes affected: Old version HB1833 V2 - 3-20-2025 09:50 AM: 6-64-406(b)